The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: The photo-electric effect

 \subsection{Energy conservation in photo-electric transitions}

-In discussions and presentations of Ref.~\cite{tobar2023detecting}, one frequently raised question pertains to the precise interpretation of energy conservation in the arguments presented.
-This section aims to address and clarify this recurring query.
-A textbook study of the semi-classical or quantum Rabi model, gives the following generic expression for the transition probability of an atom driven by an electromagnetic field:
+We now flesh out in more detail the energy conservation argument originally discussed qualitatively in Ref.~\cite{tobar2023detecting}.
+The semi-classical or quantum Rabi model for the exchange of energy between a field and a detector, gives the following generic expression for the transition probability of an atom driven by an electromagnetic field:

 where $\delta = \omega_0 - \nu$ is the detuning between the atom transition frequency and the frequency of the incident electromagnetic field, $g = \sqrt{n}g_{q,\nu}$ is the coupling strength between the field and the atom enhanced from the vacuum coupling $g_{q,\nu}$ by the square root of the number of photons in the incident field (for $n \gg 1$, $g_{SC} = g$).
 This expression in the quantum Rabi model gives the transition probability between energy eigenstates of the free Hamiltonian $\ket{n}\ket{g}$ and $\ket{n-1}\ket{e}$.
-Here, it is clear that there can be a substantial probability for non-energy conserving transitions (between free Hamiltonian eigenstates), particularly for large coupling strengths $g_\mathrm{cl}$.
+Here, it is clear that there can be a substantial probability for non-energy conserving transitions (between free Hamiltonian eigenstates), particularly for large coupling strengths $g_\mathrm{cl}$, i.e. transitioning between these free energy eigenstates corresponds to a violation of energy conservation by $\mathrm{E}_\mathrm{diff} = \hbar \delta$.
 However, the spread of the energy of the joint system in either of the eigenstates discussed above is given by

 Now, in the regime in which the energy non-conservation becomes substantially larger than the energy variance (given by the coupling strength), such that $\delta \gg g_\mathrm{cl}$, then the expression for the probability of the transition discussed above reduces to: